 The West Virginia and Regional History Center has an extensive and varied collection of materials available for genealogical research.
 Included in this collection are prepared genealogies (both published and unpublished), census records, public records, military records, photographs, and manuscript materials.

 The resources of the West Virginia and Regional History Center are available to all researchers on the sixth floor of the WVU Downtown Campus Library.

 All first time visitors must register and show photo identification.
 Researchers should be aware that special rules govern the use of the West Virginia and Regional History Center.
 Please see Rules for Use of Library Materials in the West Virginia and Regional History Center.

 The West Virginia and Regional History Center does not have the staff to conduct genealogical research, but staff members are always available to help researchers locate the resources they need.

 If you are unable to come to Morgantown to use our materials, you may choose one of the following options:

 1. Borrow any circulating materials we have that might help you with your research through Interlibrary Loan.

 2. Request from us a list of persons who will perform genealogical research for a fee.

-3. For those who desire only a specific piece of information (e.g. an obituary) for which a citation is readily available (e.g. bibliographic citation, or exact date and place of death in case of an obituary), a limited search can be conducted upon request for a fee of $20, payable whether or not the search is successful.
+3. For those who desire only a specific piece of information (e.g. an obituary) for which a citation is readily available (e.g. bibliographic citation, or exact date and place of death in case of an obituary), a limited search can be conducted upon request.

 Genealogists should approach research at a specialized library collection with as much knowledge of research techniques and types of sources as possible.
 Those researchers without previous knowledge or training in this type of investigation would find it helpful to consult such introductory manuals as the following: